b-hayes/swarmarr/README.md

         - incomplete/
 ```
 Its a lot easier if all services can access the same files and map to the same `/data/` path because they will
-communicate with each other such as the donwloader reporting where it saved files to radarr to move into plex etc.
+communicate file paths with each other, eg: donwloader telling radarr it saved a file for it to move into plex library.

  I put configs on the faster SSD, I use my home folder like so: